 Don't get too carried away by adding so much text on a page that your visitors don't want to read it.

 Changing the Font Type

 We have preloaded 40 of the most popular Google web fonts for you to choose from.
 Access the font settings by clicking on this button found within the main page settings drop-down:

-You can also choose a custom font setup by clicking on the Custom Fonts button.
-Here you can choose which font you want to use for headlines and which one you want to use for paragraph.
+You can also choose a custom font setup by using the Google font and the Typekit font drop-downs.
+Here you can choose which font you want to use for headlines and which one you want to use for paragraphs.
 You can also adjust the default font attributes from this menu.

 Why do we only allow two font types?